2020 Pennsylvania Election Overview

 Voter Registration since 2016

-Since the last presidential election, there has been a continuing realignment of voter registration in the state.3 It is clear that Republicans are making registration gains in many of the state's smaller, rural counties.
+Since the last presidential election, there has been a continuing realignment of voter registration in the state.2 It is clear that Republicans are making registration gains in many of the state's smaller, rural counties.
 At the same time, a number of the state's larger suburban counties are showing Democratic gains.
 Bucks, Chester, Cumberland, Dauphin, Delaware, Lancaster and Montgomery counties have each increased shares of registered Democrats compared to 2016.
-Since October 2016, Democratic registration has declined about 1.5 percent, while Republican registration has increased by 2.9 percent and those affiliated with another party have increased about 4.9 percent.
-Despite these changes, Democrats continue to hold a 750,000-voter edge in the state, although this advantage shrinks to 560,000 among active voters.
+Since October 2016, Democratic registration has increased about 1.1 percent, Republican registration has increased by 7.8 percent and those affiliated with another party have increased about 10.1 percent among active voters.
+Despite these changes, Democrats continue to hold a 530,000 advantage among active voters.

 Figure 4.
 Change in Registration as Share of Democrats and Republicans, 2020 and 2016.
 (Compiled and created by author using data downloaded from the Pennsylvania Department of State.)